dan-suen/dan-suen/README.md

 ### Hello! 👋
 <h3>I'm Dan.</h3>
-<p>I'm a recent graduate from the Lighthouse Labs Full-stack Web Development bootcamp, and former STEM undergraduate from the University of Toronto.
+<p>I'm a first year Computer Science Student at Toronto Metropolitan University, and former STEM undergraduate at the University of Toronto.
+I love to learn and tinker with new technologies.
 I love to learn and tinker with new technologies.</p>
 <p>After all, the most satisfying thing with using technology is the little details.
 Because it shows there's a human who cares on the other side.
 My favourite anecdote goes like this:</p>

 <br/>